+All journeys fish is subjected to must have a transport plan, which:

 - a.
+Is up to date;

+- b.
+Covers important aspects of the journey, including:

+- 1. journey times;

+- 2. water qualities;

+- 3. contingency plans;

-All journeys to which fish is subjected to must have a transport plan that covers important aspects such as: - 1. journey times; - 2. water qualities; - 3. identity of those responsible for fish welfare. - b.
+- 4. identity of those responsible for fish welfare.

+- c.
 Site managers must ensure that all staff, including transport staff, are aware of this transport plan.